peterjohnsonhmc/peterjohnsonhmc/README.md

 - 👋 Hi, I’m @peterjohnsonhmc
-- 👀 I’m interested in state estimation for self driving cars and aerospace Guidance, Navigation & Control
+- 👀 I’m interested in state estimation for fly by wire and drive by wire systems
 - 🌱 I’m currently learning ...
 How to price options using probabalistic methods
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... pjohnson@g.hmc.edu